Research and Development Tax Credits for Businesses

 Can My Business Qualify for This Tax Credit?

 This tax credit is specifically intended to help small businesses.
-Any business - corporation, partnership, or sole proprietorship - can be eligible.
-An LLC is also eligible because LLCs are taxed as either partnerships or sole proprietorships.
+Any business - corporation, LLC, partnership, or sole proprietorship - can be eligible.

 - Gross receipts of less than $5 million for the tax year, and